VA+DC FIRST® LEGO® League

 – FUN!
 We encourage teams to celebrate their team and show their Team Spirit.
 Some teams do this with matching shirts, fun songs/ chants, team swag to hand out!

 Teams will have at least three official 2.5 robot game matches at an official event.
 The best score will be the score that counts.
 At each match, teams and referees will be follow the official Masterpiece Robot Game Rules, including the official Challenge Updates & Clarifications (which will supersede the Robot Game Rules).

 – When the team arrives at the table, the referee will signal them to set up for the equipment inspection (M00).
 The robot and all equipment needs to be on the robot game table.
 There will be no additional room to store items (tables, carts, etc)

 – After the inspection, the team will divide themselves and all their equipment between the right and left launch areas.
-Please refer to the “What’s New for the Superpowered Season” section above for more on dual launch.
+Please refer to page 18 of the Masterpiece Robot Game Rules for more information about this

 – The team will have 2.5 minutes to complete as many missions as they can.
 At the end of the 2.5 minutes, the referee and the teams will go through the missions together for scoring.
 One member of the team will sign off on the scoresheet and the scoresheet is final at that point.

 Gracious Professionalism: Referees will evaluate Gracious Professionalism for every team at each one of their matches.
 The Gracious Professionalism points will be added to the points scored on the Core Values rubric during the judging session and will make up a portion of the total Core Values score.
 Teams will not see the GP score at the robot game table, but will receive the scores back with their other judging rubrics at the end of the event.